10 Leading Causes of Car Accidents

 #6 - Running Traffic Signals

 You can cause a serious accident by failing to stop at a red light or stop sign.
-If you’re lucky enough not to cause an accident and you’re caught by the authorities for running a stop sign or red light, you may have to pay hefty fines as a result.
+If you’re lucky enough not to cause a car accident and you’re caught by the authorities for running a stop sign or red light, you may have to pay hefty fines as a result.

 People often say they’ve run a red light because they were thinking about work or were actually responding to work emails.
 Your life is far more valuable than any email, so do your best to keep the distractions at bay.